I had the pleasure of composing the score for the trailer of James Anderson’s latest novel, Lullaby Road. Watch the trailer here:

 2016 promises to be filled with lots of good music and travels.
 The performance schedule is progressing, with solo guitar shows, concerts with Ensemble Duende, a Colorado tour with The Unfortunate Rakes (March) and a solo east coast tour in June/July.
 Stay tuned for calendar updates.

 For 35 years Chas.
 Fowler (pipes/whistles), Bruce Wilkin (fiddle/banjo/bazouki) and Michael DeLalla (guitars/vocals/bodhran) have been performing the music found throughout the Celtic world.
 Their three recordings, including the live concert CD “Rakes Alive!” features music drawn from the traditions of Ireland, Scotland, Brittany, Shetland Islands, Canada and the US.
-Colorado audiences can catch them in Ft.
-Collins, Boulder (fingers crossed!) and Denver.
-Schedule updates coming.
+This tour includes shows in Ft.
+Collins, Boulder, Longmont, Westminster, Denver and Cheyenne WY.
+Don’t miss them!
+Here’s a quick look at the schedule; for details click on individual shows listed under Events to the right.
+And here’s a little video tease from “Rakes Alive!”

 Ensemble Duende: A Musical Celebration of the Winter Solstice